iRon7/ConvertTo-Expression/README.md

 ```powershell
 . .\ConvertTo-Expression.ps1
 ```

-# ConvertTo-Expression
-Serializes an object to a PowerShell expression

-The ConvertTo-Expression cmdlet converts (serializes) an object to a PowerShell expression.
-The object can be stored in a variable, file or any other common storage for later use or to be ported to another system.

 #### Converting back *from* an expression
 An expression can be restored to an object using the native